 PhD, PsyD, or EdS in Educational Psychology

 Terminal degrees in educational psychology have evolved to accommodate different career objectives.
-Your choices today are the Doctor of Philosophy (PhD), Doctor of Psychology (PsyD), or Educational Specialist (Eds) degree.
+Your choices today are the Doctor of Philosophy (PhD), Doctor of Education, Doctor of Psychology (PsyD), or Educational Specialist (Eds) degree.
 While all are terminal qualifications--the highest qualification in their respective categories--only the PhD in Educational Psychology and PsyD in Educational Psychology are doctoral degrees.
 The EdS in Educational Psychology degree's requirements place it between a master's and doctorate degree.

 The right doctorate degree for you should depend on your career goals: